 Colon and Rectal Cancer Surgical Options

-- Sphincter-sparing rectal surgery: Treatment of cancers of the lower rectum often results in a permanent stoma (opening in the body); however, recent advancements in surgical techniques have enabled surgeons to remove tumors while preserving bodily functions.
+- Sphincter-sparing rectal surgery — treatment of cancer of the lower rectum often results in a permanent stoma (opening in the body).
+But, recent advancements in surgical techniques make it possible to remove some tumors without altering bodily functions.
+These techniques include:

-- Local excision: the removal of a rectal tumor through the anus, which requires no incisions through the abdomen.
+- Local excision — this is the removal of a rectal tumor through the anus, which requires no incisions through the abdomen.

-- Neoadjuvant therapy: treatment prior to surgery to shrink very large or advanced tumors that otherwise would require a colostomy (external opening into the colon from the outside of the body).
-Therapy consists of radiation and mild chemotherapy given on an outpatient basis for approximately three months before surgery.
-After the neoadjuvant therapy is completed, surgeons wait an additional six weeks to allow for maximal shrinkage of the cancer.
+- Neoadjuvant therapy — this is treatment before surgery to shrink very large or advanced tumors that otherwise would require a colostomy (external opening into the colon from the outside of the body).
+Therapy consists of radiation and mild chemotherapy on an outpatient basis for about three months before surgery.
+After neoadjuvant therapy is complete, surgeons wait six weeks to allow the cancer to shrink.

 Regional Perfusion for Colorectal Cancer

-Colorectal cancer that has spread to the peritoneal (abdominal) cavity can be especially difficult to treat because it spreads hundreds of tiny seed-like tumors throughout the abdomen.
+Colorectal cancer that has spread to the peritoneal (abdominal) cavity can be especially hard to treat because it spreads hundreds of tiny seed-like tumors throughout the abdomen.

 A regional perfusion technique called hyperthermic intraperitoneal chemoperfusion, or HIPEC, has shown significant promise in the treatment of this challenging cancer.